PyxlePyxle/Docs

 pyxle dev

 Open http://localhost:8000 in your browser.
-You should see the Pyxle landing page with a hero section, feature cards, and a dark mode toggle.
+You should see the Pyxle starter page — a centered card showing the framework version, server time, and a link to edit pages/index.pyxl.

 What just happened?